flexera-public/policy_templates/cost/aws/reserved_instances/utilization/README.md

 This Policy Template leverages the RI report.
 It will notify only if utilization of a RI falls below the value specified in the `Show RI's with utilization below this value` field.
 It will email the user specified in `Email addresses of the recipients you wish to notify`

+### Input Parameters

+This policy has the following input parameters required when launching the policy.

+- *Show RI's with utilization below this value*
+- *Email addresses of the recipients you wish to notify* - A list of email addresses to notify

+### Policy Actions

+The following policy actions are taken on any resources found to be out of compliance.

+- Send an email report

 ### Supported Clouds